 It is said that the stories she told him during his childhood at Heriot Row sparked his imagination, preparing him for the eventual writing of such classics as Treasure Island and Dr. Jekyll and Mr. Hyde.

-Stevenson House is currently a working Bed and Breakfast, and worth considering if the idea of staying in a house steeped in literary history appeals to you.
+If you’re spending one night in Edinburgh, Stevenson House is currently a working Bed and Breakfast, and worth considering if the idea of staying in a house steeped in literary history appeals to you.
 Another option for a Bed and Breakfast nearby is Castle View Guest House.

 After a short walk, you will find yourself on Edinburgh’s main shopping hub, Princes Street.